matplotlib/matplotlib/lib/matplotlib/sphinxext/tests/tinypages/some_plots.rst

     # Only a comment

-Plot 15 uses an external file with the plot commands:
+Plot 15 uses an external file with the plot commands and a caption:

 .. plot:: range4.py

+   This is the caption for plot 15.

 Plot 16 uses a specific function in a file with plot commands:

-.. plot:: range4.py range6
+.. plot:: range6.py range6

-Plot 17 uses an external file and a caption:

-.. plot:: range4.py

-   This is the caption for plot 17.